DaniDipp/krungor/README.md

 ![permission overrides](permission-overrides.png)

 ## feedback
-if you would like to send me feedback or suggestions, please join [krungor's support server](https://discord.gg/ThG7vZq3ZX).
+if you would like to send me feedback or suggestions, please join [krungor's support server](https://discord.gg/ThG7vZq3ZX) or create an issue on [GitHub](https://github.com/DaniDipp/krungor).

 ## terms of service
 by using krungor, you agree to the following terms of service: